Polynomial basins of infinity: Abstract

 \section{Abstract}

 We study the projection $\pi: \MP_d \to \cB_d$ which sends an affine conjugacy class of polynomial $f: \C\to\C$ to the holomorphic conjugacy class of the restriction of $f$ to its basin of infinity.
 When $\cB_d$ is equipped with a dynamically natural Gromov-Hausdorff topology, the map $\pi$ becomes continuous and a homeomorphism on the shift locus.
 Our main result is that all fibers of $\pi$ are connected.
 Consequently, quasiconformal and topological basin-of-infinity conjugacy classes are also connected.
+The key ingredient in the proof is an analysis of model surfaces and model maps, branched covers between translation surfaces which model the local behavior of a polynomial.